MicrosoftDocs/dynamics-365-unified-operations-public/financials/accounts-payable/settle-partial-vendor-payment-before-discount-or-final-payment-after.md

 ---
 # required metadata

-title: Settle a partial vendor payment before the discount date with a final payment after the discount date | Microsoft Docs
+title: Settle a partial vendor payment before the discount date with a final payment after the discount date
 description: This article walks you through a scenario where multiple partial payments are made, some within the cash discount period and others outside the cash discount period.
 author: twheeloc
 manager: AnnBe
-ms.date: 2015-12-02 23:27:20
+ms.date: 2015-12-02 23 - 27 - 20
 ms.topic: article
 ms.prod:
 ms.service: Dynamics365Operations